Angel’s Envy

 Neat or in a cocktail?
 You decide!
 (Click on images to enlarge)

-The Signature Series Port Wine Barrel finish is bottled at 43.3% ABV and has an RRP of $109, although you’ll likely find it for less without searching too hard.
+The Signature Series Port Wine Barrel finish is bottled at 43.3% ABV and has an RRP of $100 (for a 750ml bottle!).
+Available nationally through Dan Murphy’s, First Choice, premium independent retailers, and select on-premise venues# (see below).
 If you’ve found the old-school Kentucky bourbons a bit too intense or one-dimensional for your palate, Angel’s Envy might be the bourbon for you!

 Cheers,